 It’s got a modern vibe that makes you smile and is still comfy for using as a sewing rocker or any day rocker.
 Not only do I love the size of these because they fit in anywhere, but also the gait is soothing.
 And, how about that upholstery?

-It’s cheerful and full of soft colors, and also has fabric protection for longevity.
+It’s cheerful and full of soft colors and also has fabric protection for longevity.
 I can see this in my sewing/craft room one day.
-However, I’m offering it in my online shop as my lil’ ol’ self can’t seem to move from my current spot just yet.
+However, I’m offering it in my online store as my lil’ ol’ self can’t seem to move from my current spot just yet.

 It’s funny how inanimate things can send you down memory lane before you can blink.
 My mother had an antique folding needlepoint rocking chair in the corner of their bedroom.
 I remember sitting on it waiting for my mom to get reach for church.
 Have you had a special rocking chair in your life?